arcage/crystal-email/README.md

 end
 ```

-This code will output log to `STDOUT` as follows:
+This code will output log entries to `STDOUT` as follows:

 ```
 2016/11/09 16:37:25 [EMail_Client/23852] INFO OK: connecting to your.mx.server.name